open-goal/jak-project/doc/compiler_example.md

 ListenerLinkBlock->value = buffer.offset + 4;
 ListenerFunction->value = link_and_exec(buffer, "*listener*", 0, kdebugheap, LINK_FLAG_FORCE_DEBUG).offset;
 ```
-- The `link_and_exec` function doesn't actually exectue anything becuase it doesn't have the `LINK_FLAG_EXECUTE` set, it just links things.
+- The `link_and_exec` function doesn't actually execute anything because it doesn't have the `LINK_FLAG_EXECUTE` set, it just links things.
 It moves the top level function and linking data to the top of the heap (temporary storage for the kernel) and keep both the main segment and debug segment of the code on the debug heap.
 It'll move them together and eliminate gaps before linking.
 After linking, the `ListenerFunction->value` will contain a pointer to the top level function, which is stored in the top temp area of the heap.
 This `ListenerFunction` is the GOAL `*listener-function*` symbol.
 - The next time the GOAL kernel runs, it will notice that `*listener-function*` is set, then call this function, then set it to `#f` to indicate it called the function.
 - This
 - After this, `ClearPending()` is called, which sends all of the `print` messages with the `Deci2Server` back to the compiler.